Perform These 5 Important Grocery Checks Before Checking Out

 Grocery stores need to move meat pretty quick, otherwise it’ll just get tossed out after its expiration date.
 But that means the packages of fresh meat at the front of the display are the ones closest to expiring, since the store wants to sell those first.

-All the fresher packages are in the back, so if you want the freshest meat possible, reach back there and check out the sell-by date on one of those packages; chances are, it’s the newer stuff.
+All the fresher packages are in the back, so if you want the freshest meat possible, reach back there and check out the sell-by date on one of those packages; chances are it's the newer stuff.
 (But if you buy some meat closer to its expiration date, you can always freeze it for later use.)

 Know the best time to buy rotisserie chicken

 I love rotisserie chicken.
-Grocery stores are supposed to mark each chicken by when it was cooked, but half the time I look at the packaging, the time of day isn’t on the label.
-If you’re going shopping during the middle of the afternoon, when the store has fewer customers, it’s likely that the rotisserie chickens you see under the heat lamps are the ones leftover from the lunch rush—meaning they’ve had several hours to dry out.
+Grocery stores are supposed to mark each chicken by when it was cooked, but half the time I look at the packaging, the time of day isn't on the label.
+If you're going shopping in the middle of the afternoon, when the store has fewer customers, it's likely that the rotisserie chickens you see under the heat lamps are the ones leftover from the lunch rush—meaning they've had several hours to dry out.
 Have you ever accidentally bought a dry rotisserie chicken?
 You will regret it.

 The best time to buy rotisserie chicken is when there are a whole bunch of them sitting in the display.
 That means they came out of the oven recently and are still juicy, plump, and moist.